rails/rails/guides/source/7_1_release_notes.md

 Normalizations can be declared for attribute values.
 The normalization takes place when the attribute is assigned or updated, and will be persisted to the database.
-Normalization is also applied to corresponding keyword arguments in finder methods, allowing records to be queried using unnormalized values.
+Normalization is also applied to corresponding keyword arguments in query methods, allowing records to be queried using unnormalized values.

 For example: